Gyrletta/todo-list-react/README.md

 In the project directory, you can run:

-###### `npm start`
+### 🔧 `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.
-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

-###### `npm run build`
+### 🏗️ `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified, and the filenames include the hashes.
 Your app is ready to be deployed!
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-###### `npm run eject`
+### ⚙️ `npm run eject`

-**Note: this is a one-way operation.
+**Note: This is a one-way operation.
 Once you `eject`, you can't go back!**

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+It will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc.) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.
+At this point, you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+However, we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-#### Contact Me:
+## 📫 Contact Me

+If you have any questions or suggestions, feel free to reach out:
 [Contact Me](##)